 A- Travel is the competitive alternative to HYSL.
 This means that the level of play is more advanced, and the level of play and development of the players is expected to exceed that of the players who play Hoboken Youth Soccer League.
 It, however, does not mean that our focus is on winning – the focus is still on player development and fun.
 It also requires a much higher level of commitment than HYSL soccer.
 Travel soccer is a full year commitment (2 Seasons – Fall & Spring).

 A- Yes.
-Parents may watch the try outs from the Sinatra field bleachers, but we ask that you minimize contact with your player.
+Parents may watch the try outs from the Sinatra field bleachers, but we ask that you avoid contact with your player.

-A- Teams are established based on gender at the U-7, U-8 and up levels (U=Under) according to the United States Soccer Federation Birth Year Model for teams.
+A- Teams are established based on gender/Birth Year at the U-9 and Up levels (U=Under) according to the United States Soccer Federation Birth Year Model for teams.

 See Northern Counties Soccer Association birth year chart for details.